albetnov/content/blogs/rent-n-go-part-1.md

     - request.go
     - *_service.go

 You can see the rest on [Rent N Go Backend](https://github.com/albetnov/Rent-N-Go-Backend).
 It works well, really.
-However the problem is within the root we defined many Go Package which are not really some problem it's just in order to run it, we need to use `go run *.go`.
-It compiles fun though.
-However some of these file are actually not related to the project itself.
-CLI Helper such as `migrate` to migrate the database and `seeder` to fill fake data to the database doens't have to be compiled as these are only used in development environment.
+However the problem is within the root we defined many Go Packages which are not really some problem it's just in order to run it, we need to use `go run *.go`.
+It compiles fine though.
+However, some of these files are actually not related to the project itself.
+CLI Helper such as `migrate` to migrate the database and `seeder` to fill fake data to the database don't have to be compiled as these are only used in the development environment.

 Then we also introduced `kernel.go` it's more like a Bootstrapper so might be better to name it `bootstrap.go` instead.
-In kernel, we perform all the registrations required for validation, before, after hooks, and etc. We also introduced Hooks there to be executed before any handler passed to Fiber and then afterHook to executes after Fiber done handling.
-So in before hook we can bootstrap stuff such as Database and etc. Kernel also bootstraps and apply any configuration the app have.
+In kernel, we perform all the registrations required for validation, before, after hooks, and etc. We also introduced Hooks there to be executed before any handler passed to Fiber and then afterHook to execute after Fiber is done handling.
+So before hook, we can bootstrap stuff such as Database, etc. The kernel also bootstraps and applies any configuration the app has.

 The `server.go` focused on building the Fiber App.
 Putting any middleware we want to use, mapping routes, and registering and running the hooks.
-And then, because we're using a minimal framework such as Fiber we need to manually setup our own migrator and seeder for the database and resulting in command such as: `go run *.go migrate` and `go run *.go seed`.
-Not the best approach but work.
+And then, because we're using a minimal framework such as Fiber we need to manually set up our own migrator and seeder for the database resulting in commands such as: `go run *.go migrate` and `go run *.go seed`.
+Not the best approach but works.

-We also connects GORM and GORM Gen with the database (MySQL), setting up Go Playground to validate our payload, integrating fiber locals, and much more.
-Some of shared logic are placed within `Repositories` these folder contains Database Operations Layer for the app, and then the rest of the structure using MVC model.
+We also connect GORM and GORM Gen with the database (MySQL), setting up Go Playground to validate our payload, integrating fiber locals, and much more.
+Some of the shared logic is placed within `Repositories` These folder contains the Database Operations Layer for the app, and then the rest of the structure using the MVC model.

 > To be continued in: [Rent N Go (Part 2)](https://albetnv.me/blogs/rent-n-go-part-2)